Redis benchmark

 -I Idle mode.
 Just open N idle connections and wait.

 You need to have a running Redis instance before launching the benchmark.
-You can run the benchmarking utility like so:
+A typical example would be:

 redis-benchmark -q -n 100000